-- Develop key skills of communication, working with others, problem solving - Participate in work related learning activities - Gain National Governing Body Qualifications e.g. coaching awards - Develop a commitment to an active, healthy lifestyle.
+- Develop key skills of communication, working with others and problem-solving - Participate in work-related learning activities - Gain National Governing Body Qualifications e.g. coaching awards - Develop a commitment to an active, healthy lifestyle.

-You will be continually assessed throughout the course and there will be an external examination at the end of the Fitness for Sport and Exercise unit.
-You will study real life, work based case studies and complete assignments to gain credits.
+You will be continually assessed throughout the course and there will be an external examination at the end of the Contemporary Issue in Sport unit.
+You will study real-life, work-based case studies and complete assignments to gain marks.
 The information can be presented in different formats to reflect your preferred learning style e.g. PowerPoint presentation, written assignment, posters, displays.

-The qualification is graded as Pass, Merit or Distinction.
+The qualification is graded as a Pass, Merit or Distinction at Level 1 or 2.